ArjyaSMishra/BXToolDemonstrator/README.md

    Right click on Project -> Run As -> Run on Server -> select the Tomcat server and Finish

-   Now you will be able to run the project on browser by entering http://localhost:8080/Client/GUI.jsp
+   Now you will be able to run the project on browser by entering http://localhost:8080/Client/GUI.html

-6. For small changes, Tomcat automatically build and push the changes while in running mode.
+6. For small code changes, Tomcat automatically build and push the changes while in running mode.
 Only you have to refresh the browser to see the effect of changes.
    For big changes, changes in javascript file(logic.js) or if the automatic build is not working(sometimes), stop the server, clean and then start once again.